Balancing Covariates via Propensity Score Weighting: Introduction

 Unconfounded comparison between groups is a central goal in many observational studies.
 Comparative effectiveness studies aim to estimate the causal effect of a treatment or intervention unconfounded by differences between characteristics of those assigned to the treatment and control conditions under current practice.
 Noncausal descriptive studies often concern a controlled and unconfounded comparison of two populations, such as comparing outcomes among populations of different races or of cohorts in different years while giving the comparison groups similar distributions of some important covariates.
 Whether the purpose of the study is causal or descriptive, comparisons between groups can be biased when the groups lack balance, that is, have substantially different distributions of relevant covariates.

-Standard parametric adjustment by regression is often sensitive to model misspecification \citep{Rubin79} when groups differ greatly in observed characteristics.
-Two widely used nonparametric balancing strategies are matching and weighting.
-Matching links ``similar'' cases with respect to confounders in observed samples from two groups according to some distance measure (e.g., Mahalanobis distance or differences in propensity score) and the comparison is made based on the matched sample.
-Weighting methods apply weights to the entire sample of each treatment group to match the covariate distribution of a target population, and the comparison is made between the weighted outcomes.
-Matching is designed to create local balance for a subset of the observed sample, whereas weighting is designed to create global balance for the target population.
-In this paper we focus on weighting, and will later show that many-to-many matching can be regarded as a form of weighting.
+Standard parametric adjustment by regression is often sensitive to model misspecification when groups differ greatly in observed characteristics \citep{Rubin79}.
+A commonly used nonparametric balancing strategy is weighting, which applies weights to the sample of units in each treatment group to match the covariate distribution of a target population, and the comparison is made between the weighted outcomes.
+The literature on weighting \citep[e.g.][]{RobinsRotnitzky95,Hahn98,Robins00, Hirano01, Hirano03, Imbens04, Crump09} has been dominated by the inverse-probability weights (IPW), originating from survey research.
+A special case of IPW is the Horvitz-Thompson (HT) weight \citep{HT52}, which for each unit is the inverse of the probability of that unit being assigned to the observed group.
+The HT weights correspond to estimands defined on the population represented by the combined treatment and control groups, such as the average treatment effect (ATE) in causal studies.
+Variants of IPWs targeting at treatment effects on the treated group (ATT) or other subpopulations have also been commonly used \citep[e.g.][]{Hirano01, LiGreene13}.